 Norma Hardison Creativity Grants to 4-H Clubs

-Please review descriptions of the following funding opportunities provided by the Maine 4-H Foundation.
-Apply for the one(s) most relevant to your project / aspirations.
+Please review the descriptions of the following funding opportunities provided by the Maine 4-H Foundation.
+Apply for the one(s) most relevant to your project/aspirations.
 If you have any questions, please contact us before applying.

 Maine 4-H Foundation Post-Secondary Education Scholarships

 These scholarships are available to participants in the 4-H Program, pursuing higher education.
-Deadlines: March 4, 2016 to UMaine Extension county office; March 11, 2016 to Maine 4-H Foundation.
+Deadlines: March 1, 2023, to local UMaine Extension county office by email; March 8, 2023, by email documents to the Maine 4-H Foundation.